mmoskal/uf2-stm32f103/README.md

 This project was initially forked off https://github.com/devanlai/dapboot though the DFU functionality has been removed and replaced with a USB Mass Storage with [UF2 support](https://github.com/Microsoft/uf2)

+Boards with this bootloader can be programmed at https://maker.makecode.com using web interface using a graphical programming language or TypeScript (JavaScript with Types).

 ## Flashing bootloader from binaries

 You will need a STLink/v2 (or other debugger) to flash it.